The liner notes of the CD offer a brief description of the tracks, but sometimes a single sentence isn't enough to tell the whole

 Composition

 The piece is written in A-flat major, and the first three notes mimic a flute theme that is used in the original work.
 The simplicity and innocence of the song can be heard in sections similar to 0:33-0:49, which is nothing more than a single repeated note.
-The bridge (2:00) changes the mood a bit, sounding slightly more "celebratory" and dramatic, but ultimately returning to the one repeated note, and finally to the original theme for closure.

 Track 8: Tapestry